Qwerty. Password123. 12345678. Bella1. GoLakers.

 - Free plan for personal use

-- Can share items to other users for free
+- Can share items with other users for free

 - Very clean interface and native desktop apps